On the Fukaya category of a Fano hypersurface in projective space: The relative Fukaya category

 \begin{lemma} (See \cite[Lemma 3.1]{Auroux2007} and comments immediately after).
 Let $(X,D)$ be a monotone K\"{a}hler pair, with $[\omega] = 2 \tau c_1$.
 If $L \subset X \setminus D$ is an exact, anchored Lagrangian brane, then for any $[u] \in H_2(X,L)$,

-where $\mu$ denotes the Maslov class. \end{lemma} \begin{proof} Recall that an anchored Lagrangian brane $L$ is equipped with a lift to the universal abelian cover of the Lagrangian Grassmannian of $X \setminus D$.
-Hence, the boundary of $u$ is nullhomologous in the Lagrangian Grassmannian $\mathcal{G}(X \setminus D)$, hence there is a surface $u' \subset X \setminus D$ with the same boundary as $u$, which lifts to the Lagrangian Grassmannian.
+where $\mu$ denotes the Maslov class. \end{lemma} \begin{proof} Recall that an anchored Lagrangian brane $L$ is equipped with a lift to the universal abelian cover of the Lagrangian Grassmannian $\cG(X \setminus D)$.
+Hence, the boundary of $u$ admits a lift to the universal abelian cover: so there is a surface $u' \subset X \setminus D$ with the same boundary as $u$, which lifts to $\cG(X \setminus D)$.
 Then the closed surface $\tilde{u} = u \cup u'$ in $X$ satisfies

 \eqref{eqn:c1muI} follows because $u'$ lifts to the Lagrangian Grassmannian, hence has vanishing Maslov class. \eqref{eqn:omegatild} follows by exactness of $L$ in $X \setminus D$, which implies that $\omega(u') = 0$ by Stokes' theorem. \eqref{eqn:tildu} follows because $u'$ lies in the complement of $D$.
 The result follows, because